|

 Mendocino HRE -

-Mendocino Health Records
+Mendocino Health Records Exchange

-health data demonstration projects in Mendocino County, California:
+data interoperability in Mendocino County, California: [1] the

-Connecting for Health
+Connecting for Health Record

-Record Locator Service, active from June 2005 to April 2006;
+Locator Service project was active from June 2005 to April 2006; and

-and [2] the
+[2] the Connecting

 Mendocino HRE effort is Redwood MedNet.